Ocean acidification: Main effects

-The ocean’s chemistry is changing due to the uptake of anthropogenic carbon dioxide (CO2).
+The ocean's chemistry is changing due to the uptake of anthropogenic carbon dioxide (CO2).
 Ocean pH, carbonate ion concentrations ([CO32−]), and calcium carbonate mineral saturation states (Ω) have been declining as a result of the uptake of approximately 30% of the anthropogenic carbon dioxide emissions over the past 270 years (since around 1750).
-This process, commonly referred to as “ocean acidification”, is making it harder for marine calcifiers to build a shell or skeletal structure, endangering coral reefs and the broader marine ecosystems.
+This process, commonly referred to as "ocean acidification", is making it harder for marine calcifiers to build a shell or skeletal structure, endangering coral reefs and the broader marine ecosystems.

 Ocean acidification has been called the "evil twin of global warming" and "the other CO2 problem".
 Increased ocean temperatures and oxygen loss act concurrently with ocean acidification and constitute the "deadly trio" of climate change pressures on the marine environment.
 The impacts of this will be most severe for coral reefs and other shelled marine organisms, as well as those populations that depend on the ecosystem services they provide.

 Reduction in pH value

 Dissolving CO_{2} in seawater increases the hydrogen ion (H^{+}) concentration in the ocean, and thus decreases ocean pH, as follows:CO_{2} _{(aq)} + H_{2}O ⇌ H_{2}CO_{3} ⇌ HCO_{3}^{−} + H^{+} ⇌ CO_{3}^{2−} + 2 H^{+}.

 In shallow coastal and shelf regions, a number of factors interplay to affect air-ocean CO_{2} exchange and resulting pH change.
 These include biological processes, such as photosynthesis and respiration, as well as water upwelling.
 Also, ecosystem metabolism in freshwater sources reaching coastal waters can lead to large, but local, pH changes.

 Freshwater bodies also appear to be acidifying, although this is a more complex and less obvious phenomenon.

+The absorption of CO2 from the atmosphere does not affect the ocean's alkalinity.
+This is important to know in this context as alkalinity is the capacity of water to resist acidification.
+Ocean alkalinity enhancement has been proposed as one option to add alkalinity to the ocean and therefore buffer against pH changes.